mrunge/collectd-config/README.md

         ExtraConfig:
             collectd::plugin::df::FStype: "ext4"

-### interface

 ### disk

 The Disk plugin collects performance statistics of hard-disks and, where supported, partitions.
 While the “octets” and “operations” are quite straight forward, the other two datasets need a little explanation:

 Name | Description
 -----|------------